Ginger Snaps Baking Affairs

 Recipe FAQs

-How Do You Get Sprinkles To Stick To Christmas Cookies?
+How Do You Get Sprinkles To Stick To Sugar Cookies?

 Before baking, roll each cookie dough ball into the sprinkles.
 They should stick quite easily.